zouyui/gatsby-starter-lumen-netlify-blog/content/pages/about.md

 ![pic](/media/image-2.jpg)

-*As you know the Liyu in ancient China，my name is Joey.And Joey also means ~ Melody，of course I can be your melody.
+*As you know ...
 I’m so sophisticated to be a MC in campus or other media circle，and I just dedicated to sharing my happiness with all the creatures who do have interesting mind，including -- You.
 Give me a chance，I’ll show you a new world ：）*

 ## 公司出品